KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 2. Download Linux
     * There are many types of Linux available.
 We will use either Ubuntu or Bodhi (which is a more lightweight, smaller version of Ubuntu)
-        * download [Ubuntu](https://ubuntu.com/download/desktop) (choose the Ubuntu 20.04.2 LTS, filename ubuntu-20.04.2-desktop-amd64.iso) (2.7GB image, will require 10GB disk space)
+        * download [Ubuntu](https://ubuntu.com/download/desktop) (choose the Ubuntu 20.04.3 LTS, filename ubuntu-20.04.3-desktop-amd64.iso) (2.7GB image, will require 10GB disk space)
-        * OR download [Bodhi](https://www.bodhilinux.com/download) (choose the Standard release, filename bodhi-5.1.0-64.iso) (800MB image, will require 6GB disk space)
+        * OR download [Bodhi](https://www.bodhilinux.com/download) (choose the Standard release, filename bodhi-6.0.0-64.iso) (800MB image, will require 6GB disk space)
+    * We strongly recommend you use Ubuntu if possible

 3. Prepare VirtualBox
     * For this first part, we will follow [an existing guide](https://brb.nci.nih.gov/seqtools/installUbuntu.html)